michael-spengler/food/README.md

 ```

 ## Contributions are welcome
-Feel free to create a pull request if you would like to improve things.
+Feel free to create a pull request if you would like to improve things like adding recipes etc.

 ## Support my Open Source Contributions